QUICK INFO

 An eviction hearing will only be held if the judicial officer could not determine whether the tenant should be evicted during the occupancy/evidentiary hearing.

+If the tenant fails to appear for the eviction hearing, the judicial officer will issue a default judgment in favor of the landlord, meaning the tenant will have to move out.
 If the judicial officer rules in favor of the landlord, either through a default judgment or at an eviction hearing, an order for restitution will be issued and the eviction process will continue.

 Step 6: Order for Restitution is Issued

-The order for restitution is the tenant’s final notice to leave the rental unit, and gives them the opportunity to remove their belongings before a sheriff or constable return to the property to forcibly remove the tenant.
 Along with the Order of Restitution, the Request for Hearing Regarding Enforcement of an Order of Restitution form must be served with it.
 The form allows the tenant to request a hearing if they disagree with how the Order of Restitution was enforced.

 These documents must be served by a sheriff, constable, or private investigator.